gshotwell/easyMake/README.md

+**Note** This package is not maintained, I recommend using the Drake package for project automation:  https://github.com/ropensci/drake

 Easy Make
 ================
 easyMake is a proof of concept for a simple way to generate Makefiles based on an R dataframe listing file dependencies.
 It is not on CRAN, but you can install it with:

 easyMake is a proof of concept for a simple way to generate Makefiles based on an R dataframe listing file dependencies.
 It is not on CRAN, but you can install it with: